 Abstract

 Validity evidence for factor structures underlying a set of items can come from how well a proposed model reconstructs, or fits, the observed relationships.
 Global model fit is limited in that some components of the proposed model fit better than other components.
-This limitation has lead to the recommendation of examining fit locally within model components.
-We describe a new probabilistic approach to assessing local fit using a Bayesian approximation, and illustrate use with a simulated dataset.
-We show how the posterior approximation closely approximated the sampling distribution of the true parameter.
-We discuss potential limitation and possible generalizations.
+This limitation has led to the recommendation of examining fit locally within model components.
+In this study, we describe a new probabilistic approach to assessing local fit using a Bayesian approximation, and illustrate use with a simulated dataset.
+We also show how the posterior approximation closely approximated the sampling distribution of the true parameter.
+Finally, we discuss potential limitation and possible generalizations.

 Keywords: local fit, factor analysis, Laplace, posterior probability